ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 1. Keep in mind that when you run the policy application cmdlet, information barrier policies are being applied (or removed), user by user, for all accounts in your organization.
 If you have a lot of users, it will take a while to process.

-2. If you have waited a long time and the process still isn't finished, you can update a field in the users' profiles in Azure Active Directory, and wait 30 minutes for FwdSync to occur.
+2. If you have waited a long time and the process still isn't finished, you can update a field in the users' profiles in Azure Active Directory, and then wait about 30 minutes for FwdSync to occur.
 For more details about how this works, see [New address lists that you create in Exchange Online don't contain all the expected recipients](https://support.microsoft.com/help/2955640/new-address-lists-that-you-create-in-exchange-online-don-t-contain-all).

 3. If after step 2 you are still having issues with the process finishing, contact support.